Government of South Africa: Local government

 Local government in South Africa consists of municipalities of various types.
 The largest metropolitan areas are governed by metropolitan municipalities, while the rest of the country is divided into district municipalities, each of which consists of several local municipalities.

-After the municipal election of 18 May 2011 there were eight metropolitan municipalities, 44 district municipalities and 226 local municipalities.
+As of 2026, there are eight metropolitan municipalities, 44 district municipalities, and 205 local municipalities, for a total of 257.

 Municipalities are governed by municipal councils which are elected every five years.
 The councils of metropolitan and local municipalities are elected by a system of mixed-member proportional representation, while the councils of district municipalities are partly elected by proportional representation and partly appointed by the councils of the constituent local municipalities.

 Opposition

 In each legislative body, the party or coalition of parties holding a majority of seats forms the government.
-The largest party not in the government is recognised as the official opposition.
+The largest party not in the government is recognized as the Official Opposition, and is headed by the Leader of the Opposition.

+A Shadow Cabinet is traditionally formed by the opposition.
+An example is the previous Shadow Cabinet of John Steenhuisen.
+The Shadow Cabinet consists of MPs with shadow portfolios, referred to as Shadow Ministers, whose job it is to scrutinize their corresponding office holders (Ministers) in the Cabinet, and develop alternative policies for their respective portfolios.
+It is assumed that should the official opposition party form government, those Shadow Ministers would become Ministers of their respective portfolios.